g2f1/crAPI/README.md

 ![to](assets/images/vuln2.png)

-We manage to get sensitve informations about other user
+We manage to get sensitve informations about other users' car

 ![to](assets/images/vuln3.png)